DeadHamster35/Sylvester/README.md

 Sylvester.exe downgrade "folder-directory"

-This will "downgrade" raw .TIFF files for the MCC Multipurpose format to the Halo Custom Edition format.
+This will convert TIFF files FROM MCC format TO Halo Custom Edition format

 Sylvester.exe upgrade "folder-directory"

-This will "downgrade" raw .TIFF files for the Halo Custom Edition Multipurpose format to the MCC format.
+This will convert TIFF files FROM Halo Custom Edition format TO MCC format